 What is Rheumatism?
 Definition and overview Types of rheumatism: inflammatory and non-inflammatory Causes of Rheumatism Triggers of non-inflammatory rheumatism Inflammatory rheumatism and cytokine build-up Symptoms of Rheumatism Joint pain, stiffness, and swelling Muscle tenderness and other soft tissue symptoms Diagnosis of Rheumatism Key diagnostic criteria Rheumatoid factors and autoimmune considerations Treatment for Rheumatism Non-surgical treatment options Surgical interventions for advanced conditions Associated Conditions Osteoarthritis, lupus, and more Importance of comprehensive health management Conclusion Importance of early diagnosis and tailored treatment Preparing for comprehensive health check-ups

-Understanding Rheumatism: Causes, Symptoms, and Safe Treatment Options
+Rheumatism: Causes, Symptoms, and Safe Treatment Options

-What is Rheumatism?
+🔎 What is Rheumatism?

 -

-Severe joint pain and stiffness
+Persistent joint pain and stiffness (worse in the morning)

 -